 Why am I looking for support?

 As many people know, being a student in the UK, and particularly London, is an expensive business.
 On top of my course fees of £11,050 for the year, living costs (which include rent, bills, transport and food) in London for a student average at around £20,000**.
 That means I need to find £31,050 to make the next year work.
-I work full time as a director, musician, producer and workshop leader so I have saved money, and continue to save which is why I am not seeking to Crowdfund the full amount.
+I am very happy to have received a small scholarship from UCL towards my fees, and I work full time as a director, musician, producer and workshop leader.
+This means I have saved money, and continue to save which is why I am not seeking to Crowdfund the full amount.
 My work will continue around my full time studies as much as possible whilst at UCL, including evenings and weekends.

 ** Figures from UCL website (definitely coherent with my own experiences of London!)